-Navigating Major Life Transitions with Mental Health in Mind
+Major Life Transitions and Your Mental Health

 Major life changes often arrive with a mix of anticipation and anxiety.
 Whether it’s starting college, relocating to a new city, changing careers, or transitioning into retirement, these pivotal moments can profoundly affect emotional well-being.
 At Vital Psych MD, we understand that while transitions are a natural part of life, they can bring about challenges that test our resilience and mental health.
 This guide explores evidence-based strategies to help you navigate significant changes while prioritizing your psychological wellness.